How to clear cache files on Mac

 Why should you clear cache on Mac?

 Cache is meant to help your Mac load sites faster, but sometimes it brings more harm than good.
 For example, if the website you’re about to visit has been updated ever since your Mac cached its data, your browser will still load the outdated cached version of the site.
-The outdated cache may be the reason why some websites behave laggy.
+Outdated cache may be the reason why some websites behave laggy.

 Old cache files that remain latent in the system do nothing but pile up, cluttering your system folders.
 What was initially useful becomes a drag, slowing down your Mac through all the wasted space it is taking up.
 To make it even worse, undeleted cache data also leads to task conflicts and other system issues.